 Greek Chicken Meatballs

-These Greek chicken meatballs with olives and feta are made with ground chicken and packed with fresh herbs, tangy feta cheese, and briny Kalamata olives.
-They’re the perfect balance of savory and salty, and they’re even more perfect because you can make them in 30 minutes.
+These Greek Chicken Meatballs with Olives and Feta are made with ground chicken and fresh herbs, feta cheese, and Kalamata olives.
+They’re the perfect balance of savory and salty, and, even better, you can make them in 30 minutes.

 plate of Greek chicken meatballs with olives and feta along with pita, orzo, lemon, cucumbers and tomatoes.